amar1795/PDF-to-Excel-ai-converter/README.md

-# Gemini AI Desktop App
+# PDF to EXCEL AI Converter

 A cross-platform desktop application built using **Electron** (for the frontend) and **Python** (for backend logic), powered by **Google's Gemini AI**.
 This app processes documents like PDFs and spreadsheets with AI-driven intelligence.